 During initial placement and load balancing, DRS first comes up with the list of best possible hosts to run a VM based on compute resources and then uses some heuristics to decide the final host based on VM and host network utilization’s.
 This makes sure the VM gets the network resources it needs along with the compute resources.

 The goal of network-aware DRS in vSphere 6.5 is only to make sure the host has sufficient network resources available along with compute resources required by the VM.
 So, unlike regular DRS, which balances the CPU and memory load, network-aware DRS does not balance the network load in the cluster, which means it will not trigger a vMotion when there is network load imbalance.

-Download a full DRS PERFORMANCE in VMware vSphere 6.5 Study Guide.
+Download DRS PERFORMANCE in VMware vSphere 6.5 Study Guide.